Techtonica/curriculum/objectives/week-6-assessment.md

   - If you like book learning, see [Chapters 1-4 of Mostly Adequate FP](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/)
 - Recursion
   - A function that solves its problem by calling itself with different arguments
-  - examples: Fibonacci, our CSS Selector Code Challenge
+  - This can be a standalone function, e.g. fibonacci
+  - more commonly, it's used in a Class that holds hierarchical data (CSS Selector Code Challenge)
 - Jasmine testing
+  - You should be able to run existing Jasmine tests
+  - You should be able to write a new Jasmine test using `describe`, `it`, and `expect` functions
-  - Pair Activity & Eventonica
+  - this skill was practiced in the Pair Activity & Eventonica

 ### HTTP (Concepts Only)

-You will not write code to make HTTP requests in JavaScript.
+**You will not have to write code to make HTTP requests in JavaScript.**

 - Common response status codes:
   - 200 OK